git/git.github.io/rev_news/drafts/edition-52.md

   Ævar added that he plans to improve
   [his script](https://github.com/avar/FlameGraph/commit/7a834718a12ed8b0d897ee90b00e2f654508cabd)
-  over time and maybe submit it in a Pull Request to the FlameGraph tool, or perhaps integrate it in the Git test suite.
+  over time and maybe submit it in a pull request to the FlameGraph tool, or perhaps integrate it in the Git test suite.

   Derrick Stolee, who prefers to be called just Stolee, replied that